Courtney Wisecarver

 A well-known break among local and visiting surfers, The Point is at the former site of the Cape Hatteras Lighthouse.
 The lighthouse was moved approximately 1,500 feet from the seashore in 1999.
 The jetties constructed to protect the lighthouse in its previous location remain, providing consistently good surf.

 The Pea Island National Wildlife Refuge is an approximately 13-mile long stretch at the northern end of Hatteras Island.
 The refuge provides habitat and protection for migratory birds.
-There are no vacation homes, campgrounds or businesses here, so the beaches are wide open and peaceful.
-Although the surf is excellent along the beach in Pea Island, there are two legendary surf spots in this stretch: S-turns and Irene’s Inlet.
-S-turns has been a popular surf destination for decades.
+There are no vacation homes, campgrounds, or businesses here, so the beaches are wide open and peaceful.
+Although the surf is excellent along the beach in Pea Island, the legendary surf spot Irene’s Inlet is located in this stretch of the coast.
 In 2011, Hurricane Irene created a half-mile breach in the landscape, where the dunes and road were washed out, and the ocean met the sound.
-Identified by a temporary bridge, Irene’s Inlet instantly became a popular surf spot.
-Local professional surfers are no stranger to S-turns and Irene’s Inlet, making these the places to go if you’d like to watch some skilled surfers in action.
+Identified by the temporary bridge that has since been replaced with the Richard Etheridge Bridge, Irene’s Inlet instantly became a popular surf spot.
+Local professional surfers are no strangers to Irene’s Inlet, making this the place to go if you’d like to watch some skilled surfers in action.

 One of the oldest surf spots on the Outer Banks, Jennette’s Pier offers convenience and amenities along with surf.
 The pier was destroyed during Hurricane Isabel in 2003.
 A concrete pier with an expansive, multi-functional pier house was constructed in its place.
+Before you head there, get prepared by taking a live look at the surf at Jennette’s Pier.
 The surf is consistent and great for beginners.
 Many local surf instructors choose to teach surf lessons at Jennette’s Pier.
 There is a large parking lot and many food and beverage choices nearby for refueling post-surf.
+Try to get there early for the clean surf, as it can be windy in the afternoons.

 When there are waves, the surfers will definitely be out in the water in many areas of Kitty Hawk, Kill Devil Hills, and Nags Head.
 Lovingly referred to as “in town”, local surfers will paddle out for a session before or after work with friends and neighbors.
 The waves at each particular beach access will vary, as sandbars can shift when hurricanes or nor’easters move through the Outer Banks.
 Be sure to park at a marked beach access, not along the street or at a business.